Sperm quality of Swiss youth in ‘critical’ condition

-The first ever nationwide testing of young Swiss men has found that over 60% have below average sperm count, mobility or morphology.
+The first-ever nationwide testing of young Swiss men has found that over 60% have below average sperm count, mobility or morphology.

 Researchers from the University of Geneva tested over 2,500 army recruits aged between 18 and 22.
 With a median of 47 million sperms per millilitre, the Swiss are at the bottom of the pack along with Denmark, Norway and Germany.
 The European median ranges from 41 to 67 million per ml.